nocta-ui/nocta-ui-cli/docs/monorepo.md

 - Dependency installation commands run against the workspace that owns each file:
   - Shared UI workspace receives the component dependencies.
   - Application workspace only receives integration packages if the registry explicitly marks them as such.
+- When the shared UI workspace defines `exports.components`, the CLI updates that barrel (default `src/index.ts`) so consumers can import from the package root without extra steps.

 ### 4. Repeat for Additional Apps or Libraries
 Each new workspace should run `init` once to register itself.
 Linking to the shared UI package ensures components stay centralised.